corinnawegner/DLN_project_G03/README.md

 | 6      | 2512      | 0.995246        |
 | 7      | 2107      | 0.834786        |

-As one can see, %99 of of the data points have this parapharase type, and it has the lowest Matthew's correlation coefficient, which is not much better that random guess.
+As one can see, %99 of of the data points have this parapharase type, and it get the lowest Matthew's correlation coefficient of 0, which is not better that random guess.
 Therefore, the problem for this paraphrase type is in the dataset, and since there are very few true negative samples, the model has the most problem learning the task.

 As for any deep learning model, the learning rate has a huge impact on convergence of the model to the optimal solution.
 Another important factor is batch size, usually bigger batch size has a faster and better convergence (even though not always true), due to memory restriction on the clusters at gwdg, a batch size of size 64 was not possible.